daoninc/face-sdk-ios/README.md

 The demo sample includes the following:

-- **Passive Liveness** Provides a reference implementation of Best Practices using Passive Liveness and blink detection.

-- **Passive Liveness V2** A sample that demonstrates the Daon Passive Liveness V2 algorithm.

-- **Quality** Live and still image quality and face finding demo.

-- **FaceCaptureIFP** Demonstrates how to use the face Capture API to capture an image for enrollment and verification.
-The Capture API supports injection attack prevention when used in conjunction with the IdentityX server.
+- **FaceCaptureIAD** Demonstrates how to use the face Capture API to capture an image for enrollment and verification.
+The Capture API supports injection attack detection when used in conjunction with the IdentityX server.

 ## Swift Package
 Add your GitHub account to Xcode and add the Face SDK as a Swift Package.